How to buy a house with low income

 Yes, you can buy a house with low income, provided you can reasonably afford the mortgage, maintenance and other expenses associated with owning a home.

-When you apply for a mortgage, your lender evaluates your debt-to-income (DTI) ratio, a key measure of how your income stacks up against your mortgage and other debt payments.
+When you apply for a mortgage, the bank or lender evaluates your debt-to-income (DTI) ratio, a key measure of how your income stacks up against your mortgage and other debt payments.
+If you have a lower income, your DTI ratio could run higher — but that doesn’t always mean you won’t qualify.

-Keep in mind: While low income doesn’t preclude you from homeownership, it can prevent you from buying the right home for your needs in terms of size, location or cost.
+Keep in mind, however: While low income doesn’t preclude you from homeownership, it can prevent you from buying the right home for your needs in terms of size, location or cost.

 Lower-income mortgage programs